Since the outbreak of the war in Ukraine, Southampton has welcomed hundreds of Ukrainians and helped them to build new lives in the city.

 Once Ukrainians have arrived under the Homes for Ukraine scheme, how do host households, and our Ukrainian guests access the support available?
 SHOW

 Registered host households in the city are already being contacted directly by the council and will be given a direct email address to use when contacting us.
-In addition to support provided to guests by the council as part of the Homes for Ukraine Scheme, sponsors and guests will be able to visit the Welcome Hub for support and guidance.
-The Hub is in the entrance to Central Library (O2 Guildhall Box Office) and will be open from 10am to 2pm on Monday, Wednesday and Friday (closed Tuesday and Thursday).
 The Government has also published a guide for Ukrainians arriving in the UK.

 Southampton City Council is not involved in the assessment or support of registered sponsors outside of the city and does not have access to information about them.
 Queries about non-Southampton sponsor arrangements should be directed to the local authority where the sponsor has been registered.